Assasans/axel/README.md

 All main quests are enabled.
 Battles work but no rewards are actually given and you can't change your party.

+Database support is being implemented, new account sequence works, you can change your name.

 <p>
   <img src="https://files.catbox.moe/xvvt4z.png" width="300px">
   <img src="https://files.catbox.moe/x6a55m.png" width="300px">